YDD9/docker-python-hello-kubernetes/Deployments.md

 # Switch to hostpath PV
 https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/
 Kubernetes supports hostPath for development and testing on a single-node cluster.
 But mine is two nodes: one master, one node, still worth trying.

+change metadata.name to a random name pv0001 change spec.hostPath.path to an existing node dir comment spec.sotragecClassName to avoid PVC to use Dynamic mode.
 ```
 kind: PersistentVolume
 apiVersion: v1